ant0n-grachev/parking-app/README.md

 ## Usage

-1. Start on the Search screen
+1. Start on the Home/Map screen showing all available spots
+2. Click the search bar at the top to filter by location and time
-2. Enter a location (e.g., "Memorial Union")
+3. Enter a location (e.g., "Memorial Union")
-3. Adjust the date/time if needed
+4. Adjust the date/time if needed
-4. Click "Search" to see available spots on the map
+5. Click "Search" to filter spots on the map
-5. Click on a spot card to view details
+6. Click on a spot card in the bottom carousel to view details
-6. Click "Reserve spot" to proceed to confirmation
+7. Click "Reserve spot" to proceed to confirmation
-7. Review and confirm your booking
+8. Review and confirm your booking

 ## Demo Data